aiven/aiven-docs/docs/products/opensearch/howto/connect-with-nodejs.md

 client](https://github.com/opensearch-project/opensearch-js).
 Follow its
 `README` file for installation instructions.

-To connect to the cluster, you\'ll need `service_uri`, which you can find either in the service overview in the [Aiven console](https://console.aiven.io) or get through the Aiven command line interface [service
+To connect to the cluster, you'll need `service_uri`, which you can find either in the service overview in the [Aiven console](https://console.aiven.io) or get through the Aiven command line interface [service